colinmo/vonblog-gui/README.md

 * [x] Preview with HTML and the VonExplaino theme
 * FeatureImage and Media: have a media selector tied with Bitbucket locations.
 As in a file navigation of the media
 * [x] Gallery helper button
+* [ ] On save, lock the post until it can pull a version back from GitHub w' extra fields from the blog generator.
+Eg. the Mastodon link